oneapi-src/oneDPL/documentation/library_guide/introduction.rst

 * A C++ compiler with support for SYCL 2020

-Difference with C++ parallel algorithms
+Difference with C++ Parallel Algorithms
 ***************************************

 * oneDPL execution policies only result in parallel execution if random access iterators are provided,